mehulagg/gitlab/doc/administration/reference_architectures/index.md

 Running components on Docker (including Compose) with the same specs should be fine, as in terms of support, Docker is well known, and there's been no evidence that Docker itself needs notable additional specs.
+Although note that this is still an additional layer and may still add some support complexities.
+Such as not being able to run `strace` as it generally doesn't run in Docker.

 Other technologies, like [Docker swarm](https://docs.docker.com/engine/swarm/) are not officially supported, but can be implemented at your own risk.
 In that case, GitLab Support will not be able to help you.

-In general, with any deviation, you're introducing a layer of complexity that will add challenges to finding out where potential performance issues might lie.
-Also, you may be inadvertently blocking Support's ability to use standard tooling to diagnose those issues (`strace` for example doesn't generally run in Docker).

 ### Configuring select components with Cloud Native Helm